UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

  1. Photographs have motion blur - use a motion blur algorithm
  1. Photographs have depth of field - use a depth of field algorithm
  1. Scenes need backgrounds - embed your dataset inside a contextual dataset
- 1. Indirect light is everywhere - use an ambient occlusion algorithm
+ 1. Indirect light is everywhere - use an "ambient occlusion" algorithm

 <img src="images/ambient.png" width="500"/>